nextflow-io/nextflow/docs/channel.md

 The glob pattern must contain at least one `*` wildcard character.
 :::

-Alternatively it is possible to implement a custom file pair grouping strategy providing a closure which, given the current file as parameter, returns the grouping key.
+Alternatively, it is possible to implement a custom file pair grouping strategy providing a closure which, given the current file as parameter, returns the grouping key.
 For example:

 ```groovy
 Channel